-Running your own online business could pay dividends in the long run – Australia’s growing ecommerce industry is set to generate north of $30 billion by 2019.
-It is predicted that by 2020 1 in 10 items will be purchased online.
+Running your own online business could pay dividends in the long run – Australia’s growing ecommerce industry is set to generate north of USD 32 billion by 2024.
+Already, a predicted 1 in 10 items are purchased online.
+And with the restrictions in place as a result of the global coronavirus pandemic, ecommerce companies currently have plenty of opportunities to generate sales.

 There’s no reason why you can’t take your slice from this lucrative industry, but getting set up is rather challenging.